Ehsan Khandozi

-Ehsan Khandozi (سید احسان خاندوزی; born 1980) is an Iranian economist and politician who has served as the minister of economic and financial affairs from 2021 to 2024.
+Ehsan Khandozi (سید احسان خاندوزی; born 1980) is an Iranian economist and politician who served as the minister of economic and financial affairs from 2021 to 2024.

 Early life and education

 Hailing from a religious family, Khandozi was born in Gorgan in 1980.
 Beginning in 1998, he studied Islamic sciences and economics at Imam Sadiq University.
 He has a Ph.D. in economics which he obtained from Islamic Azad University.

 Career

 Khandozi worked as the head of the Basij.
 In 2013 he was made the economy director of the Parliamentary Research Center.
 From 2014 he began to work at Allameh Tabataba'i University.
 He was elected to the Majlis in 2020 representing Tehran becoming a member of the 11th term and served there in different commissions related to economy.
 He was nominated as the minister of economic and financial affairs to the cabinet of Iranian President Ebrahim Raisi and was confirmed by the Majlis on 25 August 2021.
 He received 254 votes in favor.